 Nobody likes to call a plumber to fix choked pipes every week.
 We do so, when we simply can’t help it.
+There is no doubt that you must hire an experienced plumber for a repair, but not every time the pipes are in repairable condition .
 But rather than fixing the pipes, have you ever thought about changing them?
 Yes, if you select the pipes best suitable for your home, that would considerably reduce the chances of blocking and leakage.
 Depending upon the type of material used, here are some of the most commonly used plumbing pipes:

 1. Copper pipes

 Copper is one of the metals that don’t corrode easily.
 This makes it ideal for places where the ground water is highly corrosive.
 Moreover, copper is also very strong, durable, and also has a good availability in the market.
 Depending upon your need you can choose either of two varieties of copper pipe available in the market.
 For water pressure that doesn’t exceed 0.15N/mm2, Light Gauge is ideal, for higher pressures you should choose Heavy Gauge.

 PVC is an artificial material which has become very popular because of its significant advantages of most of the conventional pipes.
 It is flexible, lightweight, durable and extremely economical.
 The only possible disadvantages of PVC are that it can’t stand extremely high temperature and is relatively easier to counterfeit.